 How to get actionable insights with UserZoom card sorts

 Actionable insights rarely come from a single source of data, and card sorts are no exception.
-While technology enables more types of data to be collected from card sorts, the data are still, arguably, singular in nature.
+While technology enables more types of data to be collected from card sorts, the data is still, arguably, singular in nature.

 In this article I’ll share three ways the UserZoom platform helps you leverage multiple sources of data to glean actionable insights.

 1) Look at time taken by participant characteristics